Mike Garcia (politician): Tax policy

 In January 2021, Garcia introduced the State and Local Tax (SALT) Fairness Act, a bill to eliminate the SALT deduction cap created in the Tax Cuts and Jobs Act of 2017.
 Compared to residents of other states, Californians are disproportionately impacted by the SALT deduction cap.

 Antitrust bill

 In 2022, Garcia was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

+DC statehood

+Garcia opposes statehood for Washington DC.
+In April 2021, Garcia voted against the Washington, D.C., Admission Act.

 Personal life

 Garcia's wife Rebecca is an interior designer.
 They have two sons.
 Garcia and his family live in Santa Clarita, California.